 The violations will be prosecuted by the Company, in the following manner:

-· As regards to any employees through appropriate disciplinary measures, regardless of the possible criminal relevance of the conduct and the establishment of a criminal proceeding, in cases where the conduct constitutes a crime.
+• As regards to employees, through appropriate disciplinary measures, regardless of the possible criminal relevance of the conduct and the establishment of a criminal proceeding, in cases where the conduct constitutes a crime.
 In particular, the sanctions will comply with the rules and the logic of the employment contract applied.

-· The disciplinary measures range from verbal or written warning to suspension without pay and, in the most serious cases, to dismissal.
+• The disciplinary measures range from verbal warning, written warning, fine, suspension and, in the most serious cases, to dismissal.
 The disciplinary action, if appropriate, is implemented after the issuance of a preliminary document contesting the facts and the party concerned is granted the opportunity to formulate any justifications on the events.

-· Should one of the Directors be found to have violated the Management’s requirements, the Supervisory Body will inform the entire Board of Directors.
-Therefore the Chairman, in agreement with the Board of Directors, will assess the situation and adopt the measures deemed appropriate, in compliance with current legislation.
+Should one of the Members of the Board of Directors (BoD) be found to have violated the Management’s requirements, the Supervisory Body will inform the Chairman of the Board of Directors.
+Therefore, the Chairman will assess the situation and adopt the measures deemed appropriate, in compliance with current legislation.